yangeorget/nucs/DOCUMENTATION.md

 - `dom_indices`: a list of integers representing, for each variable, the index of its shared domain
 - `dom_offsets`: a list of integers representing, for each variable, the offset of its shared domain

-Python with the help of lists and ranges makes construction of complex problems an easy task.
+Python, with the help of lists and ranges, makes the construction of complex problems an easy task.
 Internally, for greater efficiency, shared domains, domain indices and offsets are stored using `numpy.ndarray`.

 ##### A concrete example: the 4-queens problem